yasir2000/openwrt-oldwiki-md/OpenWrtDocs/About.rst

 code inside the GPL tarballs of the different vendors.
 There are free tools for writing new firmware images directly into the flash (mtd), for configuring the wireless lan chip (wlcompat/wificonf) and to program the VLAN capable switch (robocfg).
-The codename of the first !OpenWrt release is "White Russian" a popular cocktail. !OpenWrt 1.0 is planned for sometime in the unforseeable future.
+The codename of the first !OpenWrt release is "White Russian" a popular cocktail. !OpenWrt 1.0 is planned for sometime in the future.
 White Russian is currenly in "Release Canidate" status, with numbers like "rc3" and "rc4".